MicrosoftDocs/PowerShell-Docs/STYLE.md

 ## Links

 * Links are always marked up using MarkDown syntax `[friendlyname](url)`
-* Links should have a a friendly name when applicable, most likely the title of the linked page.
+* Links should have a a friendly name when applicable, most likely the title of the linked page
- * **Exception**: Links going towards non-Microsoft sites should only have a URL.
+  * **Exception**: Links going towards non-Microsoft sites should only have a URL
+* All items in the "related links" section at the bottom should be hyperlinked.

 ## Line breaks

 * You must include semantic line breaks
-* You should limit lines to 100char.
-(Open item: tooling to help us validate this)
+* You should limit lines to 100char (Open item: tooling to help us validate this)
 * You CAN remove additional line breaks for PS4+, NOT ps3 (needs validation)

-first cmdlet reference should always be a link in an article (not reference) .
-All related links at the bottom should links

-Bold property names and parameter names.
-User-provided input in a syntax block: `<YourPropertyName>` User-provided input

-Asterisk for bold

-Italics are underscore